binarymax/floodfill.js/README.md

 ###Context (required)
 The fourth argument is the 2d context of the canvas object on which to execute the fill

-###Width (default canvas.width)
+###Right (default context.canvas.width)
-The fifth argument is a optional width of the fill boundaries, from the absolute left.
+The fifth argument is an optional width of the fill boundaries, from the absolute left.

-###Height(default canvas.height)
+###Bottom (default context.canvas.height)
-The sixth argument is a optional height of the fill boundaries, from the absolute top.
+The sixth argument is an optional height of the fill boundaries, from the absolute top.

 ###Tolerance (default 0)
-The seventh argument is the optional tolerance, which allows for the algorithm to fill similar pixels.
+The seventh argument is an optional tolerance, which allows for the algorithm to fill similar pixels.
 The default is 0, which fills pixels exactly matching that of the starting x,y coordinate.
+The maximum of 254 bleeds the fill over all other pixels.

 Tip: A typical fill tolerance for anti-alias is 128